 Catalog ID: 4891

-My personal opinion (worth absolutely nothing) is that these unknown guys deserve to be on the list of purveyors of classic psych albums ...
-Again, not that anyone cares, but note that in my world of music criticism, I assigned it a rare four stars rating ...
-Lots of folks will disagree, lumping them into the sell-out MOR pile.
-You'll have to judge their album by your own standards.
+My personal opinion (worth absolutely nothing), is that this relatively unknown mid-'60s outfit deserve to be on the list of purveyors of classic psych albums.
+Again, not that anyone cares, but note that in my world of music criticism, I assigned it a rare four stars rating to their sole album ...
+Lots of folks will disagree, lumping them into the sell-out MOR pile, but I would vigorously disagree with that characterization.
+Ultimately you'll have to judge their album by your own standards.

 The David's another short-lived Southern California act I wish I knew more about.
 The line up consisted of guitarist Mark Bird, singer/keyboardist Warren Hansen, drummer Tim Harrison and bassist Chuck Spieth.
 I've got nothing to back it up, but a couple of on-line references indicate that all four were still in their teens when the recorded their first couple of singles and sole LP.